danthegoodman1/ProductionReadyPostgres/README.md

 ## Defining "production ready"

+This is setup for a single host that can recover relatively quickly.

-At the moment, this does not seek to have an HA failover replica.
+At the moment, this does not support an HA failover or replicas.
 While this is possible with Spilo and a TCP load balancer, that is not the current goal (that may be in the future).
+If you're at the scale where you need that, then either opt for using the [zolando operator](https://github.com/zalando/postgres-operator) on kubernetes, or just use a managed DB.

-Production ready in this case means that automated processes are properly automated, monitoring is setup, and alerts are configured (depends on the user to implement these after shipping alerts, see [the alerting guide](ALERTING.md))
+Production ready in this case means that automated processes are properly automated, monitoring is setup, and alerts are configured (depends on the user to implement these after shipping alerts, see [the alerting guide](ALERTING.md)).

 ## Cloud costs are getting insane

 A Hetzner 48vCPU 192GB Mem 960GB disk VM costs ~$309/mo in their us-east region, including 60TB of egress.
 You can attach up to 10TB volumes as well.

-Hetzner has a great terraform operator, docker swarm and kamal work great, and they even have
+Hetzner has a great terraform operator, docker swarm and kamal work great, and they even have [controllers for load balancers and nodes](https://github.com/hetznercloud/hcloud-cloud-controller-manager)

 EC2 costs over $2k for the same machine (and doesn't include the $540 worth of egress), RDS postgres costs $3k, Aurora $5k, and Aurora IO optimized $6.6k